 If you’ve missed any of your contractual repayments (for example you missed one or more repayments other than those agreed as part of your payment break), you will have received other correspondence from us.
 We would encourage you to contact us to discuss your circumstances as soon as possible so that we can see what we can do to help you.
 If, however, you’ve already been in contact with us about your repayments or already have a repayment plan in place, then there’s no need to contact us again.

-9. I have a PCP agreement, the term of which has been extended – will the mileage cap still the same as stated in my agreement?
+6. I had a PCP agreement, the term of which has been extended – will the mileage cap still be the same as stated in my agreement?

 Please visit the customer toolkit section of our website for details on how to do this.

 9. I need to discuss another matter, how can I contact you?

 Please visit the Contact Us section of the customer toolkit on our website.